|

 69 |

 sub-arrays within the same array.
-When the sort first begins, the first element in the array is considered
+At the beginning of the sort, the first

-to be the "sorted array".
-With each iteration of the loop, the next value in the unsorted
+the "sorted array".
+With each pass through the loop, the

-section is placed into its proper position in the sorted section.
+next element in the unsorted second sub-array is placed into its proper position in the

 The insertion sort can be very fast and efficient when used with smaller